 We believe God calls all people to respond personally to the truth of His word.
-We are fellow heirs of the Kingdom not because of our perfect understanding, but because of the perfect life and death of Jesus.
+We are fellow heirs of the Kingdom not because of our perfect understanding, but because of the perfect life, death, and resurrection of Jesus.
 We are brothers and sisters in Christ not because we agree on every possible matter, but because we share the same Father in heaven.
-Therefore, we embrace the following approach to teaching which we have received from our spiritual fathers:
+Therefore, we embrace the following approach to teaching:

 (1 Corinthians 13:2)

 Greenville Oaks is unified in our belief that the following seven concepts form a non-negotiable foundation for understanding the Gospel message and building our faith.

 There is one God, the Creator and Ruler of the universe.
 He eternally exists in three co-equal persons: Father, Son and Holy Spirit.
 God the Father, out of love for His children, sent His Son Jesus Christ to become a man, live a sinless life, and offer Himself as the perfect sacrifice for the sins of all people by dying on a cross and rising from the dead.
 God the Holy Spirit is present in the world to make people aware of their need for Jesus Christ.
 He lives in every Christian from the moment of salvation.
 He provides Christians with power for living, understanding of spiritual truth and guidance in doing what is right.